-121. CASA has incurred significant costs in advising its members on the immigration consequences that might flow from applying for or accepting public benefits for themselves or their family members, and it will continue to incur such costs as long as the unlawful and discriminatory Public Charge Rule remains in effect.

-122. During the pendency of the Public Charge Rule, CASA has had to allocate significant resources to combating the Rule's chilling effects through public education and to counseling and assisting its members about whether to accept public benefits.
+- 126. CASA has incurred significant costs in advising its members on the immigration consequences that might flow from applying for or accepting public benefits for themselves or their family members, and it will continue to incur such costs as long as the unlawful and discriminatory Public Charge Rule remains in effect. - 127.
+During the pendency of the Public Charge Rule, CASA has had to allocate significant resources to combating the Rule's chilling effects through public education and to counseling and assisting its members about whether to accept public benefits.
 CASA has devoted 15 part-time health promoters and 15 to 20 community organizers to answering questions, correcting misinformation, and raising awareness about the Rule.
-These outreach efforts have directly reached over 1,000 individuals, and CASA's members have conducted additional outreach about the Rule after being trained by CASA staff members.

-123. Because responding to the effects of the Rule have taken up, and will continue to take up, significant resources, CASA has had to shift its organizational focus from an affirmative posture-seeking to improve conditions for immigrant families-to a defensive one-seeking to mitigate the harm of the Public Charge Rule on the communities it serves.
+These outreach efforts have directly reached over 1,000 individuals, and CASA's members have conducted additional outreach about the Rule after being trained by CASA staff members. - 128.
+Moreover, CASA has had to take additional time in counseling individual members about whether to enroll in public benefits because of the Rule, reducing the number of individuals CASA is able to serve on a daily basis.
+And, as members are chilled from accepting public benefits, CASA will need to redirect its resources to ensure that its members who are chilled from participating in public benefits programs have access to the supportive services they need to thrive. - 129.
+Because responding to the effects of the Rule have taken up, and will continue to take up, significant resources, CASA has had to shift its organizational focus from an affirmative posture-seeking to improve conditions for immigrant families-to a defensive one-seeking to mitigate the harm of the Public Charge Rule on the communities it serves.
 For example, CASA has had to reduce its advocacy for health-care expansion efforts at the state level in Maryland and at the local level in Prince George's County, Maryland.
 These political efforts are necessarily time-sensitive, as they are dependent on political will and the legislative cycle.
 They cannot simply be undertaken with equal efficacy at a different time.